eyarga/manage-products-exercice-springboot-api/README.md

 and a versioned code base
 Freedom of Tools and Technology

-You can use, if you go the Akka-http solution this template [Akka Http Project Skeleton] (https://github.com/akka/akka-http-quickstart-scala.g8), however we suggest you to use the tools and technologies you are comfortable with.

 You need to implement these two tasks in two separate microservices.

 Required artifacts: